zcemycl/Robotics/README.md

 3. University of Cambridge Robotics
 4. University of Cambridge [Reinforcement Learning and Decision Making](http://mlg.eng.cam.ac.uk/teaching/mlsalt7/1516/)

-Aims of this repo are to rewrite all MATLAB demos from the online courses into Python to develop a deeper understanding about those Robotics and Computer Vision concepts, and provide more readable scripts for beginners to begin their learning about Robotics.
+Aims of this repo are to rewrite all MATLAB demos from the online courses into Python to develop a deeper understanding about those Robotics and Computer Vision concepts, and provide more readable scripts for beginners to begin their learning about Robotics. [**Mobility course is coming soon!]

 ## Table of Contents
 + [Quadcopter 1D](https://github.com/zcemycl/Robotics/blob/master/Aerial%20Robotics/Quadcopter1D.ipynb)